ArturDorfman/interview-prepper/content/guide/interview-questions.md

 #### Are the principles of SoC, DRY, KISS, YAGNI, BDUF, APO known?
 Yes, I know them all.
 1. SoC (Separation of Concerns)
    * This principle advocates dividing a computer program into distinct sections, where each section addresses a specific concern.
    By doing so, it becomes easier to understand, maintain, and modify the code.

 2. DRY (Don't Repeat Yourself)
-   * This principle advocates for reducing redundancy in code by avoiding duplications.
+   * This principle advocates for reducing redundancy in the code by avoiding duplications.
    The idea is that each piece of knowledge or logic should only exist in a single place in the codebase.
    This not only makes the code more maintainable but also reduces the chances of errors caused by inconsistencies in duplicated code.

 3. KISS (Keep It Simple, Stupid)
    * The KISS principle suggests that simplicity should be a key goal in design and implementation.